-One of the first crops ever cultivated, barley contains soluble fiber as well as iron, manganese, phosphorus, and thiamin.
+This hassle-free one-pot meal puts healthful ingredients front and center.
+Barley contains soluble fiber as well as iron, manganese, phosphorus, and thiamin.
 Feel free to swap out the cannellini beans with great northern or navy beans.

 - 1/4 cup plus 2 tablespoons extra-virgin olive oil

 - 6 garlic cloves, minced